-Senate Bill 1052 would let beach owners groom their beaches without requiring a permit from the Michigan Department of Environmental Quality.
-This ability has been a goal of groups such as Save our Shoreline who have been fighting to regain control over beach areas on behalf of waterfront owners for 12 years.
+In 2012, Senate Bill 1052 would let beach owners groom their beaches without requiring a permit from the Michigan Department of Environmental Quality.
+This ability has been a goal of groups such as Save our Shoreline fighting to regain control over beach areas on behalf of waterfront owners for 12 years.

-If passed Senate Bill 1052 the bill would overturn centuries of legal precedent by moving the boundary between public and private land somewhere offshore.
+If passed Senate Bill 1052, the bill would have overturned centuries of legal precedent by moving the boundary between public and private land somewhere offshore.
 It would also threaten the tradition of beach walking all of Michigan’s shorelines.
 ThumbWind.com would support this bill if it can be noted that the public right to access is not jeopardized.
 This right is critical to the traditions unique to Michigan and our tourist industry.

 Related Reading Michigan Beach Rights

 - Mich.
 Senate OKs Dropping Beach Grooming Rules – The Michigan Senate has passed a bill to abolish a state program that regulates maintenance of beaches by property owners along the state’s Great Lakes shorelines.